-The Company's intangible assets primarily include assets acquired as a result of business combinations which are initially measured at fair value on the date of the business combination, namely: customer relationships, including the value of dealer and bank funding relationships; trade name; and information technology.
+The Company's intangible assets primarily include assets acquired as a result of business combinations, which are initially measured at fair value on the date of the business combination, namely: customer relationships, including the value of dealer and bank funding relationships; trade names; and information technology.
+Intangible assets also include servicing rights retained upon the sale of originated loans to Partners ("retained servicing rights"), which are initially measured at fair value.
 All of the Company's intangible assets have a finite life, are amortized over their useful economic lives, and are assessed for indicators of impairment at each reporting period.
 Changes in the expected useful life are accounted for by changing the amortization period or method, as appropriate, and they are treated as changes in accounting estimates.
-Impairment and amortization of intangible assets from acquisitions expense is recognized in the consolidated statements of operations.
+Impairment and amortization of intangible assets expense is recognized in the consolidated statements of operations.